When Is the Best Time to Pay Your Credit Card Bill?

 When you’re close to a 30% credit utilization rate

-Your credit utilization rate (the ratio of your credit card balance to your credit limit) significantly impacts your credit score.
-It constitutes 30% of your FICO credit score, making it essential to keep an eye on.
-To calculate your utilization rate, divide your total credit balance by your credit limit and then express it as a percentage.
-For example, if you have a $5,000 balance on a credit card with a $10,000 limit, the credit utilization rate would be 50%.
+To calculate your utilization rate, divide your total balance by your credit limit.
+Then, convert it to a percentage.
+So, for instance, if you have a $5,000 credit balance with a $10,000 limit, your credit utilization would be 50%.

 pay credit card bills credit utilization